Thailand Phuket

 Rak Elegant Hotel Patong from the outside

-The green balconies stand out beautifully in Patong. ©Rak Elegant Hotel Patong (adlink)
+Rak Elegant’s green balconies stand out in Patong. ©Rak Elegant Hotel Patong (adlink)

 Rak Elegant Hotel Patong rooftop pool

-With a rooftop pool, you can enjoy sun all day and a stunning view of the sunset. ©Rak Elegant Hotel Patong (adlink)
+With a rooftop pool, you can enjoy the sun all day and a great view of the sunset. ©Rak Elegant Hotel Patong (adlink)

 Rak Elegant Hotel Patong hotel room